joostdecock/site/pages/docs/patterns/carlton/index.md

  - Enough suitable fabric and lining (see [Fabric options](#fabric-options)
  - 8 Buttons
- - Canvas for shaping the collar fronts
+ - Canvas for shaping the collar, shoulders, and fronts
  - Shoulder pads